numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 ArrayMethod
 *****************************************************************************

-The central proposal is the creation of the ``ArrayMethod``, as an object describing each function.
+A central proposal of this NEP is the creation of the ``ArrayMethod`` as an object describing each implementation specific to a given set of DTypes.
 We use the ``class`` syntax to describe the information required to create a new ``ArrayMethod`` object: